 Why go to Hawaii?
 It is the stereotypical vacation spot, with sun, beaches and warm weather year round.
 Right?
 But why would natural history travelers want to go there?
 Is there anything more to do than relax?
-Continue reading and we will show that there is much to see, but that Hawaii’s natural environment (aside from the ocean, beaches and weather) isn’t advertised heavily and to better appreciate it requires additional knowledge on the part of the traveler.
+Continue reading and we will show that there is much to see, but that Hawaii’s natural environment (aside from the ocean, beaches and weather) isn’t advertised heavily and requires additional knowledge on the part of the traveler to better appreciate it.

 The material below is mostly based a recent (Dec 2019) trip to Hawaii that focused on some of the natural history aspects of the islands.
 We hope the reader will find it useful in deciding whether the islands are worthwhile visiting.
 While much of the information presented below can be found by perusing internet sources, we believe some of our observations and certainly our opinions will be unique.
 We encourage the reader to explore the following material.

 This page has developed into something much larger than originally anticipated.
 Thus we have broken it down into different pages that can be more rapidly accessed via the links below.
 Each link below takes you to a separate page.

 1. Geographical setting of the Hawaiian Islands.
 Where they are, overview of the main islands.
 A quick summary of their geological and climatic setting.

 2. Getting around the islands and other travel tips